alibaba/Sentinel/README.md

 ## What Does It Do?

-As distributed systems become increasingly popular, the reliability and stability between services is becoming more important than ever before.
-Sentinel takes "flow" as breakthrough point, and works on multiple fields including **flow control**, **concurrency**, **circuit breaking** and **load protection**, to protect service reliability.
+As distributed systems become increasingly popular, the reliability between services is becoming more important than ever before.
+Sentinel takes "flow" as breakthrough point, and works on multiple fields including **flow control**, **circuit breaking** and **system adaptive protection**, to guarantee service reliability.

 Sentinel has the following features: